Field Trip to Rock Run – Hiking Trail Debut, Early History & Wildflowers

 Driving Distance from the Appalachian Forest Museum: One hour and twenty minutes.

-Time & Meeting Location: Meet at 10:00am at the rest stop at Sandy Springs.
-Departure from the rest stop promptly at 10:15.
+Time & Meeting Location: Meet at 10:00am at the Rock Run parking lot across the road from the Sandy Springs Campground.
+Departure from the parking lot promptly at 10:15.
 Hike will be finished late in the afternoon.
 Directions will be provided in your personalized email confirmation which will be sent after we receive your registration.

-Length and Difficulty: This 4.0 mile hike is rated difficult to moderately difficult.
+Length and Difficulty: This 3.5 mile hike is rated difficult to moderately difficult.
 Rock Run is rugged and remote, and this hike is not for the faint-hearted.
-We will be slowly winding our way from our base near the Ohio River, to the top of the ridge, an elevation gain of 500 feet.
-We will be following an old logging road some of the way, which will likely be muddy in the spring, so be sure to wear appropriate shoes.
-The rise is gradual but steady (if you are out of shape, you may call it relentless).
-At times we will be hiking off trail and covering short distances of very steep ascents and descents.
+We will be slowly winding our way from our base near the Ohio River, to the top of the ridge, an elevation gain of 650 feet.
+We will be following the newly installed trail, which may be muddy in the spring, so be sure to wear appropriate shoes.
+The rise is gradual but steady (if you are out of shape, you may call it relentless) and at times will have short steep ascents and descents, and some sections are along cliff edges.
 This hike is for strong hikers only, who can hike briskly for several hours without experiencing pain, loss of balance, or undue fatigue.

 Bring: Be sure to bring bottle of water, a daypack in which to carry your trailside lunch, and a light piece of plastic to sit on for lunch in the likely case that the ground is wet.